 Airflow ETL for moving data from Postgres to Postgres 29 Jul 2018

 For example, let’s say you want to grab all the users created on a certain day and copy them to another table on a daily basis.
 You could use this simple PythonOperator:

 As you can see, we are grabbing the users that were created on the execution date.
 This gives us more control when running backfills since we could parallelize the execution for each different day we need to copy.
 Also, notice that since we’re using a server side cursor, we have to iterate until the cursor is empty.
 I’m using a batch size of 2000 as an example.

 execute_values that allows us to insert the whole batch at once.

-Keep in mind that if you have several Dags and tasks doing the same thing, it’s probably more convenient to encapsulate the logic and write a custom Operator.
+Keep in mind that if you have several Dags and tasks using the same code, it’s more convenient to encapsulate the logic and write a custom Operator.
 On the other hand, the transformations in between the extract and load stages could vary a lot, so it can become a bit tricky to reuse the code.
 It’s up to you to decide.

 If you are building an ETL that uses a different database engine, you should check if it has a similar feature, in which you can push the work onto the database server instead your worker machines.
 A good rule of thumb is that the Airflow workers should never be in charge of doing heavy work.